fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 I am eternally grateful to my family, peers, teachers, and friends who have accompanied me.
 I do not know how to repay them.
 Now I share my experience in order to help others.
-I think of this relay as a way of giving back.
+I think of this essay as a way of giving back.